danielljohnson/markets-demo/README.md

 create mysql database using schema.sql in markets-api

-npm install in markets-api and markets-ui
+install node modules in both markets-api and markets-ui directories and then install cucumber using

     npm install -g cucumber

-install selenium and chrome driver, add to system path
+install selenium and chrome driver (see selenium website for details), add to system path

 set baseUrl in markets-ui/test/webdriverjs/test.js and markets-ui/test/casperjs/test.js

 set appRoot in markets-ui/src/js/app/framework/AppConfig.js

-node src/app.js in markets-api to start api server at localhost:3000
+start api server at localhost:3000 by running the following in markets-api

+    node src/app.js

 run api tests in markets-api using